 Netflix releases first trailer for Beyoncé documentary, "Homecoming"

-One of the biggest music events of 2018 is coming to Netflix next week: Beyoncé's celebrated Coachella appearance.
+Next week, one of the biggest music events of 2018 comes to Netflix – Beyoncé's celebrated Coachella appearance.
 Netflix released the first trailer for the documentary, "Homecoming," which it bills as an "in-depth look" at Beyoncé's Coachella music festival performance "from creative concept to cultural movement."

 The singer performed twice during the two-weekend music festival in the Palm Springs area last year.
 She was originally supposed to perform in 2017, but had to postpone the appearance when she became pregnant with twins.